Tower and Stockade

-Tower and Stockade (חוֹמָה וּמִגְדָּל) was a settlement method used by Zionist settlers in Mandatory Palestine during the 1936–39 Arab Revolt.
-The establishment of new Jewish settlements was legally restricted by the Mandatory authorities, but the British generally gave their tacit accord to the Tower and Stockade actions as a means of countering the Arab revolt.
+Tower and Stockade (חוֹמָה וּמִגְדָּל) was a settlement method used by Zionist settlers in Mandatory Palestine during the 1936–1939 Arab Revolt.
+The establishment of new Jewish settlements was legally restricted by the Mandatory authorities, but the British generally gave their tacit accord to the Tower and Stockade actions as a means of countering Arab rioters.
 During the course of the Tower and Stockade campaign, some 57 Jewish settlements including 52 kibbutzim and several moshavim were established throughout the country.
 The legal base was a Turkish Ottoman law that was still in effect during the Mandate period, which stated that buildings erected in one night didn't require a building permit and couldn't be demolished by authorities.